 With training in Eye Movement Desensitization and Reprocessing (EMDR), Michael is qualified and experienced in working with Post-traumatic Stress Disorder (PTSD) and other trauma and addiction recovery.
 He is a certified clinical trauma professional.
 He trained in Traumatic Event Management, Emotionally Focused Therapy, Gottman Level 1 and 2, Solution Focused therapy, and family systems.
 His integrative approach allows him to tailor a treatment plan to meet the goals and needs of his clients.

-Michael is currently a doctoral candidate in Marriage and Family Therapy at Northcentral University.
+Michael completed his Ph.D. in Marriage and Family Therapy with a Medical Family Therapy concentration at Northcentral University.
 He received his Master of Science in Marriage and Family Therapy degree from Texas A&M University-Central Texas.
 He is also an ordained rabbi, completing his seminary work in 1998.
 Michael is a former US Army chaplain trained in Marriage and Family Therapy.

 In his free time, Michael is on the golf course, watching or playing ice hockey, and is a Marvel/Star Wars fan.
 Whenever possible, family vacations revolve around theme parks, roller coasters, and the beach.
 He is also happy relaxing with his wife of 25 years and their two dogs.